1997–98 Western Michigan Broncos men's basketball team: NCAA tournament

-Western Michigan received an at-large bid in the 1998 NCAA Division I men's basketball tournament and were seeded No. 11.
+Western Michigan received an at-large bid to the 1998 NCAA Division I men's basketball tournament and were seeded No. 11.
 In the first round, they upset No. 6 Clemson 75–72.
-Their second round opponent, No. 3 Stanford defeated No. 14 College of Charleston in the first round.
-Stanford defeated WMU 83–65 to end the Broncos season.
+Their second round opponent, No. 3 Stanford, defeated No. 14 College of Charleston in the first round.
+Stanford defeated WMU 83–65 to end the Broncos' season.

 Roster

 The following table lists WMU's roster.